Our Board of Directors

 Josefina “Josie” Plaister, Vice President.
 Josie is a retired lawyer with a BA from Stanford University and a JD from UC Hastings.
 She has served on the board of directors for several not-for-profit organizations throughout her career.
 Josie became involved with Halleck Creek Ranch after her husband, Malcolm, began volunteering for the ranch in 2016.
 They both feel awed by the Halleck Creek Ranch community including the amazing riders, the sweet horses and the incredibly passionate staff and volunteers.
 Josie joined the Board in June of 2018.

 Jean-Denis Ncho-Oguie, Treasurer.
 Jean-Denis (or “John”) grew up in Novato, CA, attended San Marin High School and University of California, Santa Barbara, graduating with a Bachelors Degree in Business Economics with an emphasis in Accounting.
 He is a licensed CPA and currently works for Deloitte & Touche LLP in San Francisco.
-Jean-Denis lives with his wife Alicia and their three young daughters, Elena (7 years old), Emma (3 years old), and Eve (1 year old) in Novato.
+Jean-Denis lives with his wife Alicia and their three young daughters, Elena, Emma, and Eve in Novato.
 At the age of 2, Elena was diagnosed on the Autism Spectrum, and in early 2016, the Ncho family found Halleck Creek Ranch.
 Elena now receives equine therapy every Saturday afternoon.
 The Ncho family has felt so blessed to find an organization as prestigious and inclusive as Halleck Creek Ranch.
 As such, in an effort to show their appreciation and to further contribute to the great organization that is Halleck Creek, Jean-Denis became an active Board Member in October of 2016.

 A. J. Hennessy.
 A.J. began his philanthropic work by volunteering his time in local classrooms and at several charity events.
 He was introduced to Halleck Creek in 2013 after Dan Steadman asked him to judge their Annual Horse Show.
 He serves as a committee member for the Novato Community Hospital Golf Tournament, which raises money for the Novato Unified School District Partnership Program.
 A.J. has become an accomplished horseman and is a member of the Sonoma County Trailblazers, an organization based on horsemanship and cowboy camaraderie.
 A.J. holds a B.A. in Political Science from California State University, Chico and is currently a Vice President at Hennessy Funds, in Novato, CA. He resides in Petaluma, CA. A.J. joined the Board in October of 2016.